-- There is no “Baptist Denomination”.
+- There is no “Baptist Denomination” as such.
 Each baptist church is an independent community, although often a member of a wider loose federation.
 There is no central governing authority, except God.

 - Within each baptist community all members are equal, committed to serving Christ, caring for one another, contributing to the wider community, and seeking peace and justice in the world.
 Each baptist community governs itself through meeting together, prayer, discussion, and voting (every member has an equal vote).
 This approach to decision making, based on the principle of the priesthood of all believers, must be guided at every stage by the Holy Spirit of God.
 Each church appoints in this way a minister for preaching and teaching, and a supporting body of administrators called deacons.